Elevating Aglianico Even Further: Grifalco’s Damaschito

 If we had our druthers, we wouldn't even assess a rating on wines (it would be so much easier).
 But the truth is that some wines are better than others, and you ought to know how they all stack up.

-Below we break down what we value most in a wine, how we arrive at our opinion ratings, what they ultimately mean, and how to interpret them, as well as provide a reference for our assessments on food-friendliness and value.
+Below we break down our process, what we value most in a wine, how we arrive at our opinion ratings, what they ultimately mean, and how to interpret them.

 Illustration by Margaret McLain.